mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 ```

-Now for the script itself, MTEB reveals itself to be very powerful, even for API based embeddings.
+Now for the script itself, MTEB reveals itself to be flexible, allowing for API based embeddings.
 All we need is to create a class with an `encode` method taking list of sentences as inputs and returning list of embeddings as outputs, and we're good to go!

 ```python